kevin-chalmers/set08103/lectures/lecture04/README.md

 *Lean Software Development* provides some examples, but the general idea is the same as Scrum.

-**Happy team members with increased job satisfaction is worth more to the organisation as the team are more productive.**
+**Happy team members with increased job satisfaction are worth more to the organisation as the team are more productive.**

 To meet this goal, the team needs to be empowered.
 There are a few ideas here, although our discussion on Scrum in [Lecture 02](../lecture02) also provides insight.